Medicare Supplement (Medigap) Insurance Plan K

 - Medicare Part A coinsurance hospital costs up to an additional 365 days after Medicare benefits are exhausted

-Medicare Supplement Plan K costs
+Medicare Supplement insurance Plan K costs

 One factor to keep in mind with Medigap Plan K is that you may have higher out-of-pocket costs with this Medigap policy.
 Because the plan only covers 50% of most of its benefits, you’ll still be responsible for paying half the cost for the first three pints of blood, the Part A deductible; and cost sharing for Part B-covered services, Part A hospice care, and skilled nursing facility care.
 On the other hand, you may find that Medigap Plan K policies in your service area tend to have lower premium costs than other Medigap plans that cover more benefits or a greater percentage of costs.

 Since every person’s situation is different, it may be a good idea for you to start by estimating your typical out-of-pocket costs, given how frequently you see a doctor or require certain health-care services.
-You may find that you only need minimal help with certain health-care costs, in which case the basic coverage of Medigap Plan K may be enough for your needs.
-If you find that your medical expenses are higher than you like and want more coverage, other Medicare Supplement plan options may also be available for only a slightly higher cost, depending on your service area and location. eHealth has a plan finder tool that makes it easy to compare Medigap plans side-by-side; you can also take a look at this detailed Medigap chart, which compares plan benefits across all 10 Medicare Supplement plans.
+You may find that you only need minimal help with certain health-care costs, in which case the coverage of Medigap Plan K may be enough for your needs.
+If you find that your medical expenses are higher than you like and want more coverage, other Medicare Supplement insurance plan options may also be available for only a slightly higher cost, depending on your service area and location. eHealth has a plan finder tool that makes it easy to compare Medigap plans side-by-side; you can also take a look at this detailed Medigap chart, which compares plan benefits across all 10 Medicare Supplement insurance plans.

-Remember that as you compare plans, benefits are standardized across Medigap plans of the same letter category, regardless of location or insurance company.
+Remember that as you compare plans, basic benefits are standardized across Medigap plans of the same letter category, regardless of location or insurance company.
 However, premium costs may vary by insurance company and location.
 When looking at costs, it’s important to pay attention to not just the listed premium cost for a plan, but how the Medigap insurance company prices its premiums.
 Each insurance company sets its Medigap premium costs differently, and the method that it uses can affect how much you pay for your Medigap coverage both now and down the road.

 Do you have questions about Medigap Plan K or your other Medicare Supplement coverage options?
 An eHealth licensed insurance agent is just a phone call away and is available to answer your Medicare questions.